 Following cataract surgery, a minority of individuals do experience the onset of visual problems similar to those caused by cataracts, with symptoms including blurry vision and difficulty with glare from bright lights.

-This relatively common phenomenon is caused by a condition known as posterior capsule opacification (PCO), varies from patient to patient and can occur at any time from a few months to several years following the surgery.
+This relatively common phenomenon is caused by a condition known as posterior capsule opacification (PCO), varies from patient to patient and can occur at any time from a few months to several years following the cataract surgery.